 Landmark study reports

-A study report outlines the historic and architectural significance of a property or area, plus proposed guidelines for design review.
-The Boston Landmarks Commission uses these reports to decide whether or not a property or area should be designated a Landmark.
+A Study Report outlines the historic and architectural significance of a property or district.
+It also include proposed Standards and Criteria for design review.
+The Study Report can recommend landmarking exterior and interior elements, or both.
+The Boston Landmarks Commission (BLC) uses these reports to decide whether or not a property or district should be designated a landmark.

 - Charles River Esplanade

 - Charles River Speedway Administration Building

 - Charlestown Savings Bank Building

 - Chestnut Hill Reservoir and Pump Stations

 - Church Green Building